nishadjyoti9076/AndroidOTAUpdateManager/README.md

 Tap the "Check Update" button
 If a newer version exists, you’ll see a prompt with release notes Accept to begin downloading and installation

+## MIT License

+Copyright (c) 2025 Jyoti Nishad

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...